lijok/docs/decision-records/16-do-not-use-scrum.md

 Robust communication ethic must be established within a team to ensure team members have all the help they need, and things like scope creep and useless work are kept at bay.

 Backlog has to be refined continuously.

+Retrospectives will continue without any commitments to the scrum process, such as being timeboxed to a particular hour of a particular day of the week.